cameronneylon/barcelona-declaration-website/content/news/20260204_la_referencia_joins_barcelona_declaration_as_supporter.md

 +++
-title = "LA Referencia joins the Barcelona Declaration as a Supporter" date = 2026-02-04 summary = "We are pleased to announce that LA Referencia has joined the Barcelona Declaration on Open Research Information as a Supporter, strengthening shared efforts to advance open, interoperable research information infrastructures across regions." comments = false aliases = ["/20260129_barcelona_webinar_institutional_journeys"]
+title = "LA Referencia joins the Barcelona Declaration as a supporter" date = 2026-02-04 summary = "We are pleased to announce that LA Referencia has joined the Barcelona Declaration on Open Research Information as a supporter, strengthening shared efforts to advance open, interoperable research information infrastructures across regions." comments = false aliases = ["/20260204_la_referencia_joins_barcelona_declaration_as_supporter"]
 +++

 February 4, 2026